Push Notifications vs In-App Messaging: Differences & How to Use Them

 Let’s start with their basic definitions.

-Push notifications are essentially the standard run-of-the-mill notifications that app users receive even without engaging with your app.
-They typically pop up on their lock screens or notification trays and alert them of any ongoing activities.
-These communications are such industry standards that when one thinks of mobile messaging, our first line of thought revolves around push notifications.
+- Push notifications are essentially the standard run-of-the-mill notifications that app users receive even without engaging with your app.
+They typically pop up on the phone’s lock screen or in the notification tray, and alert users of any ongoing activity.

-On the other hand, in-app messages are the notifications that app users receive when they open an app.
-Such messages are more context-specific and target the audience based on user interactions and habits.
-These messages are fairly new as a mobile marketing strategy, but they are slowly gaining steam as they offer granular targeting of users.
-Do check out what we have to say regarding the best practices of in-app messaging here.
+- On the other hand, in-app messages are the notifications that app users receive when they open and use an app.
+Such messages are more context-specific and target the audience based on their interactions and habits.
+These messages are not a new as a mobile engagement strategy and continue to rise in popularity as they offer granular targeting of users.

 In a nutshell, push notifications display outside the app (off-site), while in-app messages display inside the app (on-site).